gavinpwd/website-security-co/README.md

 **My Response to the Brief including some research notes**
 1. Simple looking
 - Use of a minimal colour palette, use of svg graphics, no stock images
-- Website has three sections — carousel menu that shows what the business is about, statistics and reasons why; Benefits section outlines the four main benefits of the product (service); Features section outlines the four main features of the product (service).
-All have links.
+- Website has three sections — carousel menu that shows (1) what the business is about, statistics and reasons why; (2) Benefits section outlines the four main benefits of the product (service); (3) Features section outlines the four main features of the product (service).
+All three have links.

 2. Secure
 - Currently securely hosted at github for a demo
-- An SSL certificate needs to be purchased and installed to secure the website if deployed on another hosting site
+- An SSL certificate needs to be purchased and installed to secure the website if deployed on another hosting site.
+Secure web servers running Apache or IIS are good starting points.
 - Use Coding Best Practices: The OWASP Top 10 is a standard awareness document for developers and web application security.
 Using the OWASP Top 10 is perhaps the most effective first step towards changing the software development culture within your organization into one that produces more secure code. (https://owasp.org/www-project-top-ten/)
 - Use Cybersecurity Best Practices: CIS Controls and CIS Benchmarks are global industry best practices.
 CIS Controls to quickly establish the protections providing the highest payoff in their organizations.
 CIS Benchmarks are proven guidelines will enable you to safeguard operating systems, software and networks that are most vulnerable to cyber attacks. (https://www.cisecurity.org/cybersecurity-best-practices/)